Spruance-class destroyer: Decommissioning

 Few Spruances were preserved in storage like some older classes or offered up for sale to foreign navies.
-Some were broken up and most of the rest were sunk as targets in various fleet exercises.
-One exception is the ex-, which replaced the ex- in 2005 as the Self Defense Test Ship.
+Some were broken up and almost all of the rest were sunk as targets in various fleet exercises.
+The exception is the ex-, which replaced the ex- in 2005 as the Self Defense Test Ship.
 The remote-controlled SDTS tows a target barge, allowing crews to fire live weapons at a ship-like moving target.